AHS12/click-guardian/README.md

 - Reduce log verbosity by clearing logs frequently
 - Use reasonable delay values (avoid very small delays like 1ms)

+### VSCode Build Constraint Errors

+If you see errors like "build constraints exclude all Go files" in VSCode, this is a known issue with the Go language server and cross-platform dependencies.
+The errors are cosmetic - builds work fine.

+**Quick fix:**

+1. Open the workspace file: `go-double-click-fix.code-workspace`
+2. Or reload VSCode: `Ctrl+Shift+P` → "Developer: Reload Window"

+See `docs/VSCODE_SETUP.md` for detailed solutions.

 ### Application Not Responding